Monday, June 10, 2024

 But in the same way that my favorite indulgences can't always be consumed immediately (I'm looking at you Holey Cream), I'm afraid that I am not always able to indulge yours immediately, either.

 As a matter of fact, my favorite ice cream place serving me when they're open is actually easy.
-It's mindless.
-I have a need for a donut with ice cream in the middle, they have a desire to give that to me whenever allowable.
+I have a need for a donut with ice cream in the middle, they have a desire to give that to me based on the hours they clearly post.

 I, however, am not an ice cream store, a bar, or a favorite bodega.
 I'm a human who needs time to swing my mindset from 'I just woke up, ugh' to 'mmmmm...come in.'
 It's human nature, or at least my nature.